georgeslabreche/ccsdsmo-malc/README.md

 This project includes:
 - An implementation of the [CCSDS MO MAL Standard](https://en.wikipedia.org/wiki/CCSDS_Mission_Operations) in C using [ZeroMQ](zeromq.org) as transport backend.
-- Applications using the MAL C API that have been developed to run onboard the OPS-SAT spacecraft's SEPP/Linux environment.
+- Applications using the MAL C API, developed to run onboard the OPS-SAT spacecraft's SEPP/Linux environment.

 CCSDS Mission Operation implementations for other languages (e.g. Java) can be found on the [CCSDS MO WebSite](http://ccsdsmo.github.io/)